yoojs/uniteusBackend/README.md

 Complexity for my finding prime function is fairly high could fix using myriad of methods to make faster.
 Overall, my code is scalable to a point, where after trying to find a couple thousand prime numbers it would run slow.

-my code runs to find 10 primary numbers at: real	0m0.054s user	0m0.012s sys	0m0.013s
+speed my code runs to find first 10 primary numbers:

+real	0m0.054s\
+user	0m0.012s\
+sys	0m0.013s

 ## How to run